griffio/sqldelight-pgvector-module-app/README.md

 **Experimental**

+Use with sqldelight branch https://github.com/griffio/sqldelight/tree/postgresql-modules with minor changes (Pushed to local maven `publishToMavenLocal`)

+---

 Instead of a new dialect or adding PostgreSql extensions into the core PostgreSql grammar e.g. https://postgis.net/ and https://github.com/pgvector/pgvector

 Use a custom SqlDelight module to implement grammar and type resolvers for PgVector operations